Close Menu

 The average IQ score on the WAIS IV test is 100.
 Having a score lower than 100 does not automatically mean you are below average.
 Instead, you would need to score far below average to obtain the label of “below average.”
 For example, you would need to score a 70 to have a below average score.
 On the results of the WAIS IV, 88% of people have an IQ score below 100.
 While only 2% of people have an IQ score above 140.

-WHAT DOES THE VERBAL COMPREHENSION TEST MEAN?
+WHAT IS THE VERBAL COMPREHENSION TEST?

 Here is a sample question from the exam: “The company has been selling a certain amount of computers each month for three years.
 If sales this month increase by $2,000, then it will be 11 months since the last time they increased their sales by $1,000.”